TheRealAnonymous008/quartz/content/details/__ideas__/Trivia.md

 * Tautomers are structural isomers of chemical compounds that readily interconvert.
 That is, through a process called tautomerization, one can convert one into the other and vice versa.

+* In Japan, bowing is a sign of respect.
+The deeper / longer the bow, the more formal and respectful.
+* Japanese people avoid physical contact.
+* Meishi - business cards exchanged when meeting someone in a business situation for the first time.
+* Japanese give their names family name first and given name last.
+They do not have middle names.

 #### Bottom
 Unstructured exploration goes [[Exploration Logs|here]]